go-olive/olive/README.md

 ### Minimal configuration

-With this minimal configs, you are already good to go.
+With these minimal configs, you are already good to go.

 ```toml
 [[Shows]]